renanwolf/UniRate/README.md

 #### RateRequestWhileEnabledComponent

-This component will keep the requests active while it is active and enabled.
+This component keeps the requests active while it is active and enabled.

 #### RateRequestTouchComponent

-This component will keep the requests active while `Input.touchCount` is greater then zero or `Input.GetMouseButton(0, 1, 2)` is true.
+This component keeps the requests active while `Input.touchCount` is greater then zero or `Input.GetMouseButton(0, 1, 2)` is true.

 #### RateRequestScrollRectComponent

-This component will keep the requests active while the `ScrollRect.velocity` is not zero or when it changes the normalized position.
+This component keeps the requests active while the `ScrollRect.velocity` is not zero or when it changes the normalized position.

 #### RateRequestInputFieldComponent _and_ RateRequestTMPInputFieldComponent

-These components will keep the requests active while the input field is focused or when the text changes.
+These components keep the requests active while the input field is focused or when the text changes.

 To enable the `RateRequestTMPInputFieldComponent` you need to add the `TMPRO` define symbol in your player settings.

-## Debug
+## Debugging

 All the debug options can be modified accessing the `RateDebug` static class.